jundalisay/spblist/content/en/social/economics/principles/part-3/chapter-08b.md

 - the giant crises that have happened and
 - the giant debt-bag of governments that really must be paid by the people.

-> *The Nixon Shock created fiat which then gave power to commercial banking and then to development and investment banking, which are merely two sides of the same wealth-coin.
-This explains why they were very dominant from the '70s to the late '90s until their demise in the 1997 Asian Crisis and 2008 Financial Crisis.
+{{< f f="*The Nixon Shock created fiat which then gave power to commercial banking and then to development and investment banking, which are merely two sides of the same wealth-coin.
+This explains why they were very dominant from the '70s to the late '90s until their demise in the 1997 Asian Crisis and 2008 Financial Crisis." >}}